evkx/evkx.github.io/content/models/audi/e-tron_gt/e-tron_GT/_index.md

 Audi e-tron GT has multiple integrated screens.
 Behind the steering wheel is a digital instrument cluster, and in the center console, there is one screen at the top of the center console.
 The  screen behind the steering wheel integrated into the dashboard is 12,3 inches large and has a 1920 x 720 pixels resolution.
 The touch screen at the top of the center console is 10,1 inches large and has a 1540 x 720 pixels resolution.

-A head-up display is an optional system that presents speed and other important driver information just in front of the driver in the windshield.
+A head-up display is an optional system that presents speed and other important driver information in front of the driver on the windshield.

 ## Infotainment

-You can choose from two different sound systems on the Audi e-tron GT.
+You can choose between two sound systems on the Audi e-tron GT.
 With the Audi Sound system, you get ten amplifier channels and ten speakers with a max system output of 180 watts.
 With the Bang & Olufsen Sound System, you get 16 amplifier channels and 16 speakers with a max system output of 700 watts.

 In addition, with the standard in-car navigation system, you get the help you need to find your destination.
 Furthermore, the Audi e-tron GT supports Android Auto and Apple CarPlay.
 This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.
 ## Lights